Managing Resource Limits

 Managing Application Resource Limits

-By default, Kubernetes will set <requests> equal to <limit> if we don’t explicitly set <requests> value.
+By default, Kubernetes will set requests equal to limits if you don’t explicitly set the requests value.
 Please keep in mind that 0 <= requests <= limits

 .

-$ drycc limits:plans
+$ drycc limits plans

 ID SPEC CPU VCPUS MEMORY FEATURES